Building the Amazon Prime Experience in Health Care

 And being part of the mainstream means offering all health care — for mind and body — anywhere and anytime the customer needs it.
 At urgent care clinics, at the library where they go for Internet access, or even at home with a smartphone and monitoring devices.
 How often have you wished you could just text or email your doctor for a quick consultation?
 Imagine the savings, and the convenience for all.
 The one-stop shopping approach in health care is highlighted in several case studies in the latest issue of National Council Magazine — Integration Road Trip, Montefiore, SSTAR and Gosnold on Cape Cod, Family Services Inc., Cherokee, and many others.

 Community behavioral health organizations have long been the best suited to offer integrated care for the vulnerable, indigent populations they typically serve.
-The National Council for Behavioral Health has led the way by helping to shape policy, institute best practices through consulting, and provide platforms for networking and sharing of successes and challenges.
+The National Council for Mental Wellbeing has led the way by helping to shape policy, institute best practices through consulting, and provide platforms for networking and sharing of successes and challenges.
 The SAMHSA-HRSA Center for Integrated Health Solutions — a federal technical assistance center that the National Council runs, has provided tremendous momentum to an integrated care effort around the nation.
 Our members have pursued all avenues for integrated care delivery — thoughtful engineering of staff roles, intensive community outreach, exploration of public and private and funding options, and creative collaborations and partnerships.

 Today, as integrated care evolves to a broader population health management concept, community behavioral health continues to have the advantage, with its unique approach, experience, and skill sets.